 Michael G. Shlipak, MD, MPH

-Chief, Division of General Internal Medicine, SFVAMC
+Chief, Division of General Internal Medicine, SFVAHCS Co-Founder and Scientific Director, Kidney Health Research Collaborative

-Professor In-Residence, Departments of Medicine, Epidemiology & Biostatistics, UCSF
+Professor of Medicine, Epidemiology and Biostatistics, UCSF

 Dr. Shlipak is Chief of General Internal Medicine at the San Francisco VA Medical Center and a Professor of Medicine at the University of California, San Francisco School of Medicine.
 He graduated from Harvard Medical School and obtained his MPH from the Harvard School of Public Health.
 He completed internal medicine residency and a General Internal Medicine fellowship at UCSF.
 His research activities involve the detection and the determinants of kidney disease, and its association with adverse outcomes, including cardiovascular disease.
 He has been particularly focused on the use of cystatin C as a novel indicator of kidney function and its potential to improve understanding of kidney disease epidemiology and clinical care.
 He coined the entity of preclinical kidney disease to describe the large population of elders with elevated cystatin C levels, but normal creatinine-based estimates of kidney function, who are at high risk for death and cardiovascular disease.